pannous/hieros/docs/wildcard-fallacy.md

 𓆑 PTHN? probably PTH ⇔ 'PSI' though
 CEPHAL (head) ⇔ KOPPER ⇔ CAPUT.ma

+For [𓆑](𓆑) at least the pain can be alleviated:
+Axiom 8: Most letters had a full (original) reading and an alphabetic one.

 fortunately these appear in quite specific contexts.

 In those cases one must be careful abusing the blurriness for words which probably have such sequence.